kenika/multi-calendar-grid-card/docs/TROUBLESHOOTING.md

 ## All-day events disappear when scrolling
 Fixed in dev.15.
 Full-day events now stick below the header and use their calendar colors; the focus window also starts beneath this area.

-## All-day events disappear when scrolling
+## Dashboard becomes unresponsive or blank
-Fixed in dev.15.
-Full-day events now stick below the header and use their calendar colors; the focus window also starts beneath this area.
+Fixed in dev.19.
+Rendering now guards against missing day data.

 Fixed in dev.14.
 All-day events overlay the grid, and the time column automatically pads to match the header height.